An uneasy tenure: how Tillerson found himself cut out by Kushner

 Trump fired Tillerson in March 2018 after months of friction and on Twitter called him lazy and “dumb as a rock.”

-Tillerson’s testimony, a transcript of which was seen by Reuters, shows how Tillerson’s 13-month tenure as secretary of state, one of the shortest ever, was undermined by public disagreements with Trump and a sense that the former ExxonMobil chief executive was being excluded from key discussions.
+Tillerson’s testimony, a transcript of which was seen by Reuters House of Representatives’ Foreign Affairs Committee, shows how Tillerson’s 13-month tenure as secretary of state, one of the shortest ever, was undermined by public disagreements with Trump and a sense that the former ExxonMobil chief executive was being excluded from key discussions.

 Tillerson said Trump is undisciplined and does not like to read and that he had to make briefings short and simple.